damonge/CoLoRe/INSTALL_Cori.md

 Make sure that the libraries used to compile `CoLoRe` are in `LD_LIBRARY_PATH` so they can be found at runtime:
 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:${GSL_DIR}/lib:${FFTW_DIR}/lib:${CFITSIO_DIR}/lib:/PATH/TO/LIBCONFIG/lib:/PATH/TO/LIBSHARP/auto/lib`, etc.

+## Possible issue on compute nodes

+Although `CoLoRe` should run well on the login nodes after following these instructions, it can sometimes crash on the compute nodes.
+All instances of these have been solved by calling `module unload craype-hugepages2M` before running the code.